Internet censorship in the Arab Spring

 The level of Internet censorship in the Arab Spring was escalated.
 Lack of Internet freedom was a tactic employed by authorities to quell protests.
 Rulers and governments across the Arab world utilized the law, technology, and violence to control what was being posted on and disseminated through the Internet.
 In Egypt, Libya, and Syria, the populations witnessed full Internet shutdowns as their respective governments attempted to quell protests.
 In Tunisia, the government of Zine El Abidine Ben Ali hacked into and stole passwords from citizens' Facebook accounts.
 In Saudi Arabia and Bahrain, bloggers and "netizens" were arrested and some are alleged to have been killed.
 The developments since the beginning of the Arab Spring in 2010 have raised the issue of Internet access as a human right and have revealed the type of power certain authoritarian governments retain over the people and the Internet.

 Egypt

 In the days leading up to 27 January 2011, an increasing number of websites were blocked.
 On 25 January 2011, the State Security Investigations Service, Amn El Dawla, ordered Twitter to be blocked.
 The following day, Facebook was shut down.
 On the night of 27 January 2011 the Egyptian government shut down the Internet in Egypt.
 SMS (Short Message Service) was also blocked.
 Popular Voice Over Internet Protocol (VOIP) "backchannel" services such as WhatsApp, used on mobile devices was targeted as well.
 Renesys, a firm that monitors the Internet, reported that nearly all routes to Egyptian networks were taken down at the same time.
 It was also reported that the Egyptian government shut down official Domain Name Servers (DNS).

+Before the shutdown, activists used social networking sites to publicize police brutality and calls for demonstrations, most notably the Facebook page "We Are All Khaled Said", which has been described as a catalyst that helped promote and organize the 2011 protests.
+The "We Are All Khaled Said" page acquired over 40,000 Facebook fans, and in the weeks leading up to the revolution over 32,000 Facebook groups and 14,000 Facebook pages were created by Egyptians in protest of the regime.
+Some protesters also carried posters that explicitly referenced Facebook and thanked its users, including signs and graffiti bearing slogans such as "Facebook" and "Thank you, boys of Facebook".

+In response to the Egyptian government's restrictions on communications, on 1 February 2011, President Barack Obama issued a statement saying that "we stand for universal values, including the rights of the Egyptian people to freedom of assembly, freedom of speech, and the freedom to access information."
+U.S. Secretary of State Hillary Clinton similarly told reporters after a meeting with Jordanian Foreign Minister Nasser Judeh that the United States "support[s] the universal rights of the Egyptian people, including the rights to freedom of expression, association, and assembly," and urged Egyptian authorities "not to prevent peaceful protests or block communications, including on social media sites."